orkes-io/docs/docs/reference-docs/operators/dynamic.md

 <br/>
 <br/>

-1. Add task type `Dynamic Task`
+1. Add task type `Dynamic Task`.
-2. Add the task to run by mapping it to a variable representing task name
+2. Add the task to run by mapping it to a variable representing task name.

 </div>
 <div className="col">